robjfoster/Watchman-CNO-neutrinos/README.md

 CNOsolarNeutrinoBins.py: Compares how the number of bins used in creating CNO spectrum from its components effected the flux.
 This was used to solve an issue in normalising the spectrum.

-activities.py, rates.py, significance.py, masses.py all taken from a summer studemt's code.
+activities.py, rates.py, significance.py, masses.py all taken from a summer student's code.
 These contain funtionality from watchmakers.